jimkwon/trampoline/README.md

 What is a Trampoline dataset? | What isn't?
 ----------------------------- | -----------
-Single consistent organization of data in standard formats, regardless of genome (or species). | Species-specific layouts, formats, or terms
+Single consistent organization of data in standard formats, regardless of genome (or species) | Species-specific layouts, formats, or terms
-Ready-to-use bunches for usual cases in transcriptome analysis | well-organized canonical database that covers all use cases Simple gene-level analyses | Isoform-level analyses Rough estimation of expression levels | Perfect resolution of multimapped/unmappable reads Analysis of gene regulations in known genes | Discovery of novel transcripts or isoforms Gene structure and terms of multi-cellular eukaryotes | Those of monocellular organism or prokaryotes Simple text or portable file-based data formats | RDBMS Requires minimal code for use | Optimized for speed and system resource Batch processing | Online processing or interactive access
+Ready-to-use bunches for usual cases in transcriptome analysis | Well-organized database that covers all use cases Simple gene-level analyses | Isoform-level analyses Rough estimation of expression levels | Perfect resolution of multimapped/unmappable reads Analysis of gene regulations in known genes | Discovery of novel transcripts or isoforms Gene structure and terms of multi-cellular eukaryotes | Those of monocellular organism or prokaryotes Simple text or portable file-based data formats | RDBMS Requires minimal code for use | Optimized for speed and system resource Batch processing | Online or real-time processing

 Non-redundant RefSeq subset
 ---------------------------

-It defines a subset of NCBI RefSeq transcripts, called "non-redundant RefSeq", by filtering out any shorter transcripts overlapped to longer one in the genome coordinate space.
+Transcriptome uses a subset of NCBI RefSeq transcripts, called "non-redundant RefSeq", by filtering out any shorter transcripts overlapped to longer one in the genome coordinate space.
 Subsequent analyses become much easier with the nrRefSeq set.
 Various structured databases and bed files provided here enables you to write disposable transcripts with affordable efforts for explorative analyses.
 Indeed, this approach is not suitable when you need isoform-aware processing.

 List of components included in the Trampoline dataset